 Since 2008 he has written over 20 papers and articles as well as testified before Congress chronicling the progress of Iran’s nuclear program and detailing how Iran could easily acquire nuclear weapons via its centrifuge enrichment program and its so-called research reactor.

-He is a coauthor of the book Swords from Plowshares, as well as the author or coauthor of over eighty reports and articles.
+He is the author of the book Reactor-Grade Plutonium and Nuclear Weapons: Exploding the Myths, a coauthor of the book Swords from Plowshares, as well as the author or coauthor of over one hundred reports and articles.

 He has been a staff member at the RAND Corporation and is still a RAND consultant as well as a faculty member of the Pardee RAND Graduate School.
 He was also a senior researcher at the Nonproliferation Policy Education Center.
 This site is not affiliated with RAND, the Pardee RAND Graduate School, NPEC or any other organization and the analysis and views expressed here are solely his own.